haxtheweb/edtechjoker/glossary.md

 (Platform as a Service)
 PaaS (Platform as a Service), as the name suggests, provides you computing platforms which typically includes operating system, programming language execution environment, database, web server etc. Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, Apache Stratos.

+* Cloud computing service
+* Provider hosts hardware and software
+* Users can access the hardware and software over the internet
+* Provides the users with tools to build, run, and manage applications.

 ## SaaS
 Saas stands for Software as a Service and is a way for applications to be accessed over the internet (Software as a Service) is a software licensing and delivery model in which software is licensed on a subscription basis.